WADComs/WADComs.github.io/_wadcoms/SharpLDAPmonitor.md

 ---
 description: |
-  ldapmonitor.exe allows to monitor creation, deletion and changes to LDAP objects live during your pentest.
+  SharpLDAPmonitor.exe allows to monitor creation, deletion and changes to LDAP objects live during your pentest.

   Command Reference: